 • Comfort fit so that you can sleep in different positions

-• Single handed drawcords work well even with gloves on
+• Single-handed drawcords work well even with gloves on

 • Very lightweight – excellent warmth-to-weight ratio, compressing down nice and small to take up little room in your backpack